SAP-samples/teched2025-AD166/exercises/ex1/README.md

 ### Exercise 1.1 - Create a New UI5 Application

-📋 **Action Required**: Follow these steps to create your UI5 application.
+📋 **Next Step**: Follow these steps to create your UI5 application.

 1. **Open the terminal**